Getting Started with API Extensions

 6. Note the Application Key.
 You will need this value later in the tutorial.

 You just finished setting up the necessary application in Dev Center.
-In the next part of the tutorial, you set up the project files on your local machine.
+In the next part of the tutorial, you will set up the project files.

 2. Set Up the Framework for the Application

-Now that you created the API Extension application in Dev Center, you can begin coding the actions for the application on your local machine.
+Now that you created the API Extension application in Dev Center, you can begin coding the actions for the application.
 To save time, you use a tool called Yeoman, and its associated extension, to scaffold the project files quickly and efficiently.
 The Yeoman tool generates a directory structure, a set of JavaScript templates that correspond to the actions you choose to install, and a test framework that helps you validate your code before uploading it to Dev Center.

 Install the Yeoman Generator